 Physical Symptoms Caused By Hormonal Imbalances

 Hormonal imbalances can cause a lot of physical symptoms in women with postpartum depression.
 It’s important to get your hormone levels checked and make sure that there isn’t another underlying problem that is causing your hormone levels to be out of balance (such as a thyroid problem).
 Pregnancy and breastfeeding can cause significant changes in hormone levels.
 It may take a long time after giving birth for the hormones to regulate, and during that time you can expect several different physical symptoms.

-Acne – Having hormones that are out of balance is like being a teenager all over again.
+Having hormones that are out of balance is like being a teenager all over again.
 Adult acne is a symptom of sudden changes in hormone levels and is a common complaint of pregnant and postpartum women.
-You may need to consider adding an oil free cleanser or blemish treatment to your self-care routine.

 One of the most surprising physical symptoms of postpartum depression…